kindista/kindista/src/linked-gratitudes.md

 [ ] calculate number of transactions pending gratitude
    - number for user
    - number for user's groups

-![ ] sending reply (no transaction-action) is busted

 [x] allow giver to deactivate an offer within the trasaction UI [x] test deleting gratitude
-[x] choose options and language to display based on current data structure (current state of participant role) [ ] prompt statement of gratitude as necessary (in inbox, through email, through (see-other...) etc.
+[x] choose options and language to display based on current data structure (current state of participant role) [x] prompt statement of gratitude as necessary (in inbox, through email, through (see-other...) etc.
 [ ] test deleting inappropriate offer/request/pending-account
 [x] inbox items have gratitude post link after gratitude has been posted [x] gratitude activity item doesn't include the title for the on-item description [x] maybe remove the "has shared this again" link from completed transactions [x] remove dates from offers/requests pages
-[x] big fucking button on inventory items to request/offer or reply [ ] test "on behalf of" in group transaction email titles has html [x] test replying w/o offering/requesting
+[x] big fucking button on inventory items to request/offer or reply [x] test replying w/o offering/requesting
 [x] test offering/requesting w/o a message
 [ ] test to make sure requesting/offering w/ a comment sends only one email